corcorana/restingIAF/iaf_short.md

 The following report focusses on the MATLAB implementation of the algorithm, which is dependent on the Signal Processing Toolbox&trade; and the EEGLAB toolbox [@delorme2004].

 The pipeline described here relies on MATLAB's `pwelch` implementation of Welch's modified periodogram method [@welch1967] to derive PSD estimates.
-This requires the selection of a sliding window function of $x$ length and overlap.
+This requires the selection of a sliding window function of $x$ length.
-(Note, alternative methods of PSD estimation could be coupled with the SGF routine.)
+(Note, alternative methods of PSD estimation could be coupled with the SGF routine, but are not explored here.)
 The following parameters must also be specified in order to execute the algorithm:

 - $F_w$, SGF frame width [longer = more smoothing; @bromba1981];
 - $k$, SGF polynomial degree [higher = less smoothing/peak height loss; @press1992];
 - $W_\alpha$, the domain of the PSD searched for evidence of peak activity;
-- $minP$, the minimum normalised power estimate required for a local maximum to qualify as a potential PAF candidate (determined in accordance with the statistical properties of the PSD);
+- $minP$, the minimum power value that a local maximum must exceed to qualify as a peak candidate (1 s.d. above the power predicted by regression modeling of the log-transformed PSD);
-- $pDiff$, the minimum proportion of peak height by which the highest peak within the PSD must exceed all other competitors in order to qualify as the PAF;
+- $pDiff$, the minimum proportion of peak height by which the highest peak candidate within $W_\alpha$ must exceed any competitors to be assigned as the PAF;
 - $cMin$, the minimum number of channel estimates necessary for computing cross-channel averages.

 Examples of what we consider to be reasonable parameter values are outlined in Section 2.3.4.